Sh-arun/Child-Marriage-in-America/resources/readme.txt

 Added a new directory: Resources
-We will use this to organise our videos, images and css files
+We will use this to organise our videos and images